 Some iCut systems use a Jai CM‑50 camera; others use the EPIX® SV035B camera.
 Both are off-the-shelf imaging products.

-To assist users of the orphaned iCut software, and based on questions, comments, and feedback from the iCut community, what is known about iCut vis-a-vis EPIX® imaging products follows.
+and based on questions, comments, and feedback from the iCut

 Products.

 Early versions of iCut used the PIXCI® SV5 frame grabber, for the PCI bus.
 It may have also used the PIXCI® SV4 frame grabber (essentially, an earlier version of the PIXCI® SV5), also for the PCI bus.
-Latter versions used the PIXCI® SV7, for the PCIe bus.
+Later versions used the PIXCI® SV7, for the PCIe bus.
 Whether there is an iCut configuration option to select one or the other is unknown.
 Whether early versions of iCut can use the PIXCI® SV7 is unknown.

 Configuration Issues.